Makhosetive7/token_generator/README.md

 - **Admin Portal**: Admins can manage users accounts, and tokens.
 - **User Dashboard**: Users can view their token history and status.
 - **Security**: Role-based authentication for users and admins.
+- **Charity and Donations**: Add an option for users to donate tokens to charitable causes or transfer their tokens to a shared pool that contributes to social good projects.
+- **Token Rental System**: Implement a system where users can rent out their unused tokens to others who need them temporarily, creating a marketplace for token rentals.
+- **Local Vendor Support**: Partner with local vendors to accept tokens as a form of payment.
+This can stimulate the local economy and provide users with more options for using their tokens.

 ## Endpoints